betkh/itron2mqtt2grafana/docs/querying_influxdb.md

      |> range(start: -1h)
    ```

-6. **Click Submit**.
+6. **Click Submit:**.
 You should see a table or graph with your data.

 ---